nextcloud/documentation/user_manual/pim/contacts.rst

 As you can see it is really easy to set things right in this app.
-It automatically pics up the First name, Middle name (if any) and the last name You may add or delete any section you want for your own convenience.
+It automatically picks up the First name, Middle name (if any) and the last name You may add or delete any section you want for your own convenience.

 Creating new address books